Asia Today: S. Korea sees virus jump, urges more vigilance

 In other developments in the Asia-Pacific region:

+— Health authorities are investigating whether shipping workers were a source of New Zealand’s first domestic coronavirus outbreak in more than three months.
+The outbreak has grown to 30 people and extended beyond Auckland, the country’s largest city, for the first time.
+Prime Minister Jacinda Ardern is scheduled to announce later whether a three-day lockdown in Auckland would be extended past Friday, which seemed likely given the increase in cases.
+Until this week, New Zealand had gone 102 days without community-spread infections, with the only known cases all in quarantined travellers .
+Health officials believe the outbreak started with a returning traveller or a border worker but are still investigating the origins.

-China reported eight new cases in the northwestern region of Xinjiang where the countrys latest major outbreak has been largely contained.
-Another 22 new cases reported Friday by the National Health Commission were Chinese travelers returning home.
+— China reported eight new cases in the northwestern region of Xinjiang where the country’s latest major outbreak has been largely contained.
+Another 22 new cases reported Friday by the National Health Commission were Chinese travellers returning home.
 Hong Kong reported another 69 cases and three deaths over the past 24 hours.
 The semi-autonomous Chinese city has required masks be worn in all public settings, restricted indoor dining and enacted other social distancing measures to bring down transmissions.